Obsessive-Compulsive Disorder (OCD)

 What Causes OCD?

-OCD likely results from a complex combination of genetic predisposition/neurobiologic factors as well as life experiences and sociocultural factors.
+OCD results from a complex combination of genetic predisposition/neurobiologic factors as well as life experiences and sociocultural factors.

 Hope for People with OCD